yuzakki/Classy-weather-app/README.md

    Start the development server to run Classy Weather locally: `npm run dev`

-   Then you can Access the app in your web browser by going to `http://localhost:3000`
+   Then you can access the app in your web browser by going to `http://localhost:3000`

 ### yep! 🙌